risclite/SuperScalar-RISCV-CPU/README.md

 ## Status ##

-SSRV cpu core are online.
-It could be fitted into FPGA board,now.
+SSRV cpu core is online.
+It could be fitted into FPGA board.

 ## How to start ##
 Strongly recommend download simulation environment of [SCR1](https://github.com/syntacore/scr1).
 It supply a whole suite  of development.